SirGarhi/garhis-grotto-foundry/docs/character_paths/Nocturne.md

 * When you use your Unsettling Words class feature, you can use Shadowfell Staccato as a Free Action but must target the same creature as Unsettling Words.
 ### Royal Fey Intuition (Echoes of Meara)
 You gain an additional way to use Echoes of Meara.
-* When your or an ally within 60 feet makes an Intelligence, Wisdom, or Charisma check, you can use your reaction to grant Advantage to the ability check.
+* When you or an ally within 60 feet makes an Intelligence, Wisdom, or Charisma check, you can use your reaction to grant Advantage to the ability check.
 * Echoes of Meara can now be used five times, regaining all uses after a Long Rest.
 ### Ebongaze, Visage of Bael'Zharon
 As a symbol of his fealty to Bael'Zharon, Nocturne adorns a grim, inscrutable mask - the Ebongaze.
-Ebongaze is a magical item that requires attunement by a creature who has a standing agreement with Bael'Zharon.
+* Ebongaze is a magical item that requires attunement by a creature who has a standing agreement with Bael'Zharon.
 * Ebongaze can hold 3 charges, and gains one charge each time a creature dies within 60 feet of it.
 * For one charge, you can use a bonus action to cast Misty Step.